-This policy also includes Red Balloon Worthing's response to both the national Prevent strategy and peer-to-peer incidents of safeguarding concern.
+This policy also includes RBET-Aylesbury's response to both the national Prevent strategy and to peer-to-peer incidents of safeguarding concern.

-Further, we seek to ensure that no student is exposed to materials or persons that are likely to lead to that young person becoming radicalised.
-Red Balloon is clear that radical/extreme views may come from a range of sources: staff aim to protect Red Balloon children from any source that encourages extreme views, acts of violence or destruction.
+Further, we seek to ensure that no student is exposed to materials or persons that are likely to lead to their becoming radicalised.
+We are clear our students from any source that encourages extreme views, acts of violence or destruction.